galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-authentication.md

 ### Listing personal access tokens

 You can retrieve a list of all active personal access tokens in the Ecosystem by using the `galasactl auth tokens get` command.
-This information is useful if you need to query active tokens with a view to revoking or deleting a particular token, for example, if a user moves to a new role, or loses a laptop with their access token on it.
+This information is useful if you need to query active tokens with a view to revoking a particular token, for example, if a user moves to a new role, or loses a laptop with their access token on it.

 The token ID, creation date, username, and description information is returned, as shown in the following example: